How to Create a Vision Statement in 7 Easy Steps

 Step 1: Think about your goals.

-Your goals are the heart of your statement and therefore should be the first consideration when developing a vision statement.
+Your goals are the heart of your statement and therefore should be the first consideration when writing your vision statement.

 Where do you see your work area, the company, or yourself in the next five years?
 How about the next ten years?
 The answers to these questions are very important in creating a vision statement.